typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 Once Docker is installed, you can run a Typesense container in the background using the following commands:

-- Create a folder that will store all searchable data stored for Typesense
+- Create a folder that will store all searchable data stored for Typesense:

 ```shell
 mkdir "$(pwd)"/typesense-data
 ```

-- Run the Docker container
+- Run the Docker container:

 ```shell
 # Run Typesense docker container on specified port